alexaoliveira2000/25-pyferd/README.md

 3. Race horse 2 and 3 --> $t_2 > t_3$
 4. Solution --> $t_1 > t_2 > t_3$

-For the orginial problem however, the solution is always 7 races.
+For the orginal problem however, the solution is always 7 races.

 # Output
 ```py